Constructing cospectral hypergraphs: Introduction

 \section{Introduction}

 Spectral hypergraph theory seeks to deduce structural properties about the hypergraph using its spectra.
-This field has received a lot of attention in the last two decades, see for example \cite{C2012,FL1996,LZ2017,SSP2022,S2013,SQH2015,ZKSB2017,CD2015,R2002,W2022,XW2019}.
+This field has received a lot of attention in the last two decades, see for example \cite{C2012,CD2015,FL1996,LZ2017,R2002,SSP2022,S2013,SQH2015,W2022,XW2019,ZKSB2017}.
 The study of cospectral hypergraphs is important since it reveals which hypergraph properties cannot be deduced from their spectra.
-While the construction of cospectral graphs has been investigated extensively in the literature (see e.g. \cite{s1973, gm1982,s1985,ah2012,QJW2020}), much less is known about the construction of cospectral hypergraphs.
+While the construction of cospectral graphs has been investigated extensively in the literature (see e.g. \cite{ah2012, gm1982,HH1988,QJW2020,s1973}), much less is known about the construction of cospectral hypergraphs.
 In this regard, Bu, Zhou, and Wei \cite{bzw2014} presented a switching method for contructing $E$-cospectral hypergraphs which is based on the widely used Godsil-McKay switching (GM-switching) for graphs \cite{gm1982}.
 Another extension of GM-switching was shown by Banerjee and Sarkar in \cite{SB2020} for a matrix representation of a hypergraph using a natural generalization of the adjacency matrix for simple graphs.

-In this paper, we show a new method for constructing cospectral uniform hypergraphs with respect to their representation using adjacency tensors.
+In this paper, we show a new method for constructing $E$-cospectral hypergraphs (with respect to their $E$-characteristic polynomials).
 We also propose a new method for constructing uniform hypergraphs which are cospectral with respect to their adjacency matrices.
 Both of these methods are based on the recently introduced graph switching by Wang, Qiu and Hu (WQH-switching) \cite{WQH2019, QJW2020}.